Seminole Heights Branch Library4711 Central Ave.

 The Seminole Heights Branch Library has a Friends of the Library group.
 The Friends maintain a book sale area and are active supporters and advocates for the library.
 This group works cooperatively with long time supporters, the Old Seminole Heights Neighborhood Association (OSHNA) and the South and Southeast Seminole Heights Neighborhood groups.

 Founded in 1927 as one of seven city libraries, the Seminole Heights Branch has grown into a heavily utilized neighborhood branch of the Hillsborough County Library System.
-Although the library went through a series of relocations over the years, the current facility was dedicated on April 25, 1965 at a cost of $69,000 and built by Architect George M. Gutierrez of Tampa.
+The library went through a series of relocations over the years, and a $69,000 facility was built at the current location on April 25, 1965, by Architect George M. Gutierrez of Tampa.
+That facility has since been replaced by a 22,000-square-foot library funded through the Capital Improvement Program at $3,878,080.
+The current facility will be dedicated in March of 2014.

 This branch does not feature a public art collection.